Efficient Interaction-Aware Interval Analysis of Neural Network Feedback Loops: Numerical Experiments

 In the second experiment, we focus on reachability of linear open-loop systems with neural network controllers.
 We study the accuracy and efficiency of the interaction-based approach~\eqref{eq:linear-inclusion-jac} for the double integrator benchmark system

 For this example, we use the discrete-time version of our framework as derived in~\cite[Section VII.B]{AH-SJ-SC:23}.
-We apply the neural network controller ($2\times 10\times 5\times 1$, ReLU activations) defined in \cite{ME-GH-CS-JPH:21} and consider the interaction-based approach with the closed-loop inclusion function $\OF^{\mathrm{act}}$ defined in~\eqref{eq:linear-inclusion-jac}.
-We use contraction-guided adaptive partitioning proposed in~\cite{AH-SJ-SC:23} to improve the accuracy.
+We apply the neural network controller ($2\times 10\times 5\times 1$, ReLU activations) defined in \cite{ME-GH-CS-JPH:21}.
+We consider the interaction-based approach with the closed-loop inclusion function $\OF^{\mathrm{act}}$ defined in~\eqref{eq:linear-inclusion-jac}, with the contraction-guided adaptive partitioning algorithm in~\cite{AH-SJ-SC:23} to improve its accuracy.
 Additionally, we compare our proposed ReachMM to state-of-the-art algorithms for linear discrete-time systems: ReachLP~\cite{ME-GH-CS-JPH:21} with uniform partitioning (ReachLP-Unif) and greedy simulation guided partitioning (ReachLP-GSG), and ReachLipBnB \cite{TE-SS-MF:22} (branch-and-bound using LipSDP \cite{MF-MM-GJP:22}).
 Each algorithm is run with two different sets of hyper-parameters, aiming to compare their performances across various regimes.
-The setup for ReachMM is $(\varepsilon,\,D_p,\,D_\text{N})$; ReachLP-Unif is $\#$ initial partitions, ReachLP-GSG is $\#$ of total propogator calls, ReachLipBnB is $\varepsilon$.
-The results are shown in Figure~\ref{fig:doubleintegrator} and the runtime comparisons are shown in Table~\ref{tab:DI_table}.
+The setup for ReachMM is $(\varepsilon,\,D_p,\,D_\text{N})$\footnote{$D_p$ defines the depth of the partition tree, $D_\text{N}$ defines how the depth of the partitions on the neural network, and $\varepsilon$ describes the width at which to adaptively partition an interval.
+See~\cite{AH-SJ-SC:23} for the full details.}; ReachLP-Unif is $\#$ initial partitions, ReachLP-GSG is $\#$ of total propogator calls, ReachLipBnB is $\varepsilon$.
+The results are illustrated in Figure~\ref{fig:doubleintegrator} and the runtime comparisons are provided in Table~\ref{tab:DI_table}.

 \paragraph*{Discussion} Figure~\ref{fig:doubleintegrator} and Table~\ref{tab:DI_table} show that, when the open-loop system is linear, our interaction-based approach (Corollary~\ref{thm:linear}\ref{p2:linear}) combined with a suitable partitioning scheme beats state-of-the-art approaches in both accuracy and runtime.